microsoft/Windows-iotcore-samples/Samples/EdgeModules/SqueezeNetObjectDetection/cs/README.md

 ### Azure Subscription

 * [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal).
 This is your Cloud gateway which is needed to manage your IoT Edge devices.
 All deployments to Edge devices are made through an IoT Hub.
 You can use the free sku for this sample.
 * [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).
 This is where you host your containers (e.g. IoT Edge modules).
-Deployment manifests refer to this container registry for the IoT Edge devices to download their images.You can use the free sku for this sample.
+Deployment manifests refer to this container registry for the IoT Edge devices to download their images.
+You can use the free sku for this sample.

 ### Development Machine